Cate Blanchett – Woollahra, Sydney. 1994

 - Created in strictly limited editions held in private and institutional collections

-Photographed in 1994 in Woollahra, Sydney, this was Cate Blanchett’s very first editorial photo shoot - created just before she left for the United States.
-This rare work is now available to collectors in strictly limited editions, each hand-signed, numbered and produced to museum standards on archival Hahnemühle fine art paper.
+Photographed in 1994 in Woollahra, Sydney, this was Cate Blanchett’s very first editorial photo shoot, created just before she left for the United States.
+This rare work is now available to collectors in limited editions, each hand-signed and numbered, and produced to museum standards on archival Hahnemühle fine art paper.

 She was quietly anxious about the move.
 I had just returned from New York myself, and there was a quiet camaraderie in that moment before our paths diverged.

 The lighting technique came directly from my time assisting Annie Leibovitz in New York.
 She had developed it for Rolling Stone magazine when it was still printed on low-grade newsprint.
-That paper’s porous, grey surface caused ink to bleed and photographs to dull on the page.
-To overcome this, she combined warm studio flash outdoors with a deliberately underexposed, sunlit background - creating rich, saturated tones and strong separation between subject and background so the images would hold their impact in print.
+That porous paper dulled images and flattened tone, so she combined warm studio flash outdoors with a deliberately underexposed, sunlit background.
+The result was rich colour, strong separation and images that retained impact even on poor paper stock.

-In 1994, Who Weekly faced the same printing limitations and was searching for a more sophisticated, image-led visual style.
-Applying this technique here gave the photograph clarity, depth and cinematic quality, even on their poor paper stock.
-It became a proof of concept for a new editorial direction - one that helped shift the magazine toward more narrative-driven photography in line with its American and European counterparts.
-Owning this print is not only to hold one of Cate Blanchett’s earliest portraits - it is to own the image that proved Australian editorial photography could stand alongside the world’s best.
+In 1994, Who Weekly faced similar printing limitations and was seeking a more sophisticated, image-led visual language.
+Applying this approach here gave the photograph clarity, depth and cinematic presence, even in print.
+It became a proof of concept for a new editorial direction, helping shift the magazine toward more narrative-driven photography aligned with international standards.
+To own this print is not only to hold one of Cate Blanchett’s earliest portraits - it is to own the image that demonstrated Australian editorial photography could stand confidently alongside the world’s best.

-A rare chance to own a museum-grade print from the very beginning of one of the world’s most celebrated acting careers - and one that marks a pivotal moment in Australian editorial photography.
+A rare opportunity to acquire a museum-grade print from the very beginning of one of the world’s most celebrated acting careers, and a pivotal moment in Australian editorial photography.

 Edition Options